XBFL Rules

 Age Requirement: The XBFL is open to strict sim-gamers age 21 and older that will adhere to the rules and regulations stated below.

-Console & Requirements: Members must have an Xbox 360 and a valid Gold account on Xbox Live.
-Members must also be able to commit to a one-game-per-week schedule over the course of 17 weeks plus playoffs if applicable.
+Console & Time Requirements: Members must have an Xbox One and a valid Gold account on Xbox Live.
+Members must also be able to commit to a one-game-per-week schedule over the course of 17 weeks plus playoffs if applicable for the NFL format league, and two-games-per-week for the Madden Fantasy Football leagues.

-Broadband Requirements: DSL, Cable, T1 Internet service.
-DSL modem users must have a minimum speed of 2.5Mbps/768Kbps.
-Satellite broadband is not acceptable unless the subscriber can prove a consistent lag-free gaming experience.
+Broadband Requirements: DSL/Fioptics, Cable, T1 Internet service.
+DSL modem users must have a minimum speed of 25 Mbps DL/5.0 Mbps UL.
+Satellite broadband is not acceptable unless the subscriber can provide a consistent lag-free gaming experience.

 Regional Requirements: North American residents (U.S. and most of Canada).